The Eight Pranayama Techniques According to the Hatha Yoga Pradipika

-In the celestial domain of ancient wisdom, the Hatha Yoga Pradipika reveals the mystic secrets of pranayama, an art form that transcends the physical and explores the sublime depths of the spirit.
+The Hatha Yoga Pradipika reveals the secrets of pranayama, an art form that transcends the physical and explores the sublime depths of the spirit.
 The eight pranayama techniques mentioned in the Hatha Yoga Pradipika (2.44) are: suryabhedana, ujjayi, sitkari, sitali, bhastrika, bhramari, murcha, and plavini.

 In the realm of pranayama, you will discover a myriad of blessings awaiting you.
 Enhanced vitality, purified breath, a harmonized mind, and a profound spiritual awakening are but a few of the treasures that await those who embark on this sacred journey.